resplab/acceptShiny/helpfiles/CAT.md

 ***

-Enter COPD Assessment Test (CAT) score, only if SGRQ is not available.
-The CAT questionnaire can be found [here](https://www.catestonline.org).
+Enter mMRC (Modified Medical Research Council) Dyspnea Scale.
+The mMRC scale can be found [here](https://www.pcrs-uk.org/mrc-dyspnoea-scale).

-The CAT score will be converted to SGRQ using data in the publication by  [Morishita-Katsu et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4940016/)
+Either mMRC or SGRQ should be provdied for ACCEPT v3.